afiedler/tstables/README.md

 size.
 Without compression, the HDF5 file size is approximately 1.8% larger than the raw data in binary form, a drastically lower overhead than CSV files.

-## Pre-release software
+## Contributing

-TsTables is currently under development and has yet to be used extensively in production.
-It is reaching the point where it is reasonably well-tested, so if you'd like to use it, feel free!
-If you are interested in the project (to contribute or to hear about updates), email Andy Fiedler at <andy@andyfiedler.com>.
+If you are interested in the project (to contribute or to hear about updates), email Andy Fiedler at <andy@andyfiedler.com> or submit a pull request.